littleprogrammerG/littleprogrammerG/README.md

-- 👋 Hi, I’m Garrett and I am in HighSchool.
+<h1>👋 Hi, I’m Garrett, a junior in high school.</h1>
-- 👀 I’m interested in Coding and Video Games!
+<p>👀 I’m interested in Coding and 3D animation/modeling.<br>
-- 🌱 I’m currently learning Java(For fun)
+🧠 I’m learning HTML, CSS, and JavaScript for school and Java in my free time.</p>